-Inappropriate development in areas at risk of flooding should be avoided by directing development away from The management plans and conservation objectives of the county's international and nationally important features and areas will be material to the determination of future development proposals.
+Inappropriate development in areas at risk of flooding should be avoided

+The management plans and conservation objectives of the county's international and nationally important features and areas will be material to the determination of future development proposals.
 Furthermore, assessments of local features, areas and sites, defining local distinctiveness in other development plan documents, neighbourhood development plans and supplementary planning documents should inform decisions upon proposals.